 Tourists often don’t know the actual name of the beach in front of their hotel.
 The Hyatt Regency Maui is on Ka’anapali Beach, but the beach the DOH just flagged for 10x bacteria levels is Hanakaoo Beach Park — also called “Canoe Beach” — just a short walk south along the same coastline.
 These distinctions matter for water quality.

 Hotels on different beaches have very different bacteria risk profiles.
-On Kaua’i, the Grand Hyatt sits on Poipu Beach (tests clean), while the Marriott sits on Kalapaki Beach (100% bacteria failure since 2016).
-Same island, completely different water quality.
+On Kaua’i, the Grand Hyatt sits on Poipu Beach, while the Marriott sits on Kalapaki Beach, where Surfrider testing has shown repeated bacteria threshold exceedances since 2016.
+Same island, completely different water-quality profile.

 Sits at the south end of Ka’anapali Beach.
-Hanakaoo Beach Park (“Canoe Beach”) is immediately south — that beach hit 10x bacteria limits in Feb 2026.
+Hanakaoo Beach Park (“Canoe Beach”) is immediately south — that beach hit 10x the EPA recreational threshold in Feb 2026.
 Ka’anapali proper has different water dynamics but is close enough to warrant awareness.

 South Maui is the driest coast on Maui.
-The Wailea-to-Makena corridor is consistently the cleanest coastline on the island per Hui O Ka Wai Ola monitoring data.
+The Wailea-to-Makena corridor has one of the island’s lower-runoff resort water-quality profiles per Hui O Ka Wai Ola monitoring data.

-⚠️ Kahalu’u hit 15x bacteria limits in Jan 2026.
+⚠️ Kahalu’u hit 15x the EPA recreational threshold in Jan 2026.
 UH Hilo confirmed cesspool wastewater reaches the shoreline.
 Popular snorkeling but elevated bacteria risk.

 ⚠️ Hanalei Bay has been DOH-impaired for enterococcus since 2004.
-Over 360 cesspools in the watershed.
-The hotel’s beachfront location is beautiful but the water quality at the bay — especially near the river mouth — is consistently problematic.
-The western end of the bay (near the hotel) tends to be cleaner than the river mouth area.
+Over 360 cesspools are in the watershed.
+The hotel’s beachfront location is beautiful, but the bay’s water-quality profile — especially near the river mouth — is consistently problematic.
+The western end of the bay near the hotel is generally lower-risk than the river-mouth area.

 ⚠️ 100% bacteria failure rate since 2016.
-Every sample collected at Kalapaki has exceeded safe limits.
+Every Surfrider sample collected at Kalapaki has exceeded the EPA recreational threshold.
 Persistent brown water advisory since Dec 2025.
-This is the worst water quality of any resort beach in Hawaii.
+This is one of Hawaii’s highest-risk resort-beach water-quality profiles.
 Consider Poipu Beach (25 min south) as an alternative.

 Understanding the Risk Ratings

-Low — Open ocean, no streams, no cesspools nearby.
-Consistently tests clean.
+Low — Open ocean, no streams, no obvious cesspool source nearby.
+Consistently lower-risk test history.

-Moderate — Generally clean but some risk factors present.
-Avoid after heavy rain.
+Moderate — Generally lower-risk, but some risk factors are present.
+Avoid water contact after heavy rain.

 Elevated — Near stream mouths or drainage.
-Check advisories before swimming.
+Check current advisories before water contact.

 High — Chronic contamination issues.
-Swim with caution, especially after rain.
+Treat as a caution zone, especially after rain.

 Very High — Persistent test failures.
 Consider alternative beaches.